Lincoln Museum, Lincolnshire: Gulbenkian Prize

 In May 2006, The Collection was on a short list of four innovative museums being considered for the 2006 Gulbenkian Prize.
-The prize was awarded to SS Great Britain.
+The prize was awarded to the SS Great Britain.

 Possible closure of the Usher

-Under 2019 proposals from Lincolnshire County Council, the Usher Gallery could be closed and the building turned into a wedding venue.
+Under proposals made by Lincolnshire County Council in 2019, the Usher Gallery could have been closed and the building turned into a wedding venue.
 The authority said it would look at moving some of the artwork to the neighbouring museum.
 The plans were criticised by art lovers.
 The county council was looking to save around £750,000 each year from its heritage budget.
 The council said it would save £100,000 per annum by ceasing to run the Usher as an art gallery.
 On 2 April 2019 a public meeting was held at Lincoln Minster School to discuss the issue, and on 13 April an art march was held.

-Following discussions between the county council and the City of Lincoln Council, the Usher Gallery will remain open but the lease will be amended to enable third-party hire and ceremonies, and Lincoln's museum and art collections will remain in Lincolnshire.
+Following discussions between the county council and the City of Lincoln Council, it was agreed that the Usher Gallery will remain open but the lease will be amended to enable third-party hire and ceremonies, and Lincoln's museum and art collections will remain in Lincolnshire.